LUCES Mentorship Program

 Ready to join us?

-Prospective Mentors: LMP staff takes all interested WOC LUC faculty and staff as our number of mentees directly depends on how many mentors we are able to recruit.
-Staff and faculty interested in serving as an LMP Mentor should contact Hannah Goheen at firstname.lastname@example.org directly for additional information.
+Prospective Mentors: LMP staff takes all interested WOC LUC faculty and staff as our number of mentees directly depends on how many mentors we can recruit.
+Staff and faculty interested in serving as an LMP Mentor should contact Hannah Goheen directly for additional information.
 The mentor recruitment process will be finalized by June 1st, 2018.